sduffy826/SparkiUsingClasses/readme.md

 ---
 ## Python Code
   - Code related to infrared sensor: Due to memory limitations the mapping/searching functions required couldn't be implemented on the sparki.
 The sparki communicates over the serial line to a set of python programs that handle the funcitonality.
-Basically what you need to do is launch the sparki program, after it loads you then launch the python program; it connects to the sparki and the two will communicate till the goal is reached.
-A little more on the code
+Basically what you need to do is launch the sparki program, after it loads you then launch the python program; it connects to the sparki and the two will communicate till the goal is reached.  **Note** check out the readme.md file in the infraredClassTest folder, it has detail on the programs(s).
+Here's a little overview here:
     - **serialProcessor.py** This is the program to launch; if you've already mapped the world then the program will ask you how you want to run, enter 'X' if you want to eXplore and re-map the world, or 'G' if you want to search for the Goal (i.e. and endpoint with a block in front of it).
     - **sparkiStats.py** This has a lot of the functions/utilities supporting mapping/goal searching.
 There are routines for maintaining nodes, potential goals, paths visited etc...
     - **utilities.py** Miscellaneous utility functions (i.e. calculating distance between points, file archiving, ...)
     - **sharedVars.py** This has the global variables/constants.
 Look this over, this is where you can alter how the program runs.
 Note: when a 'map' has been determined then the variables needed to maintain the map information is written to a 'pickle' file... the variables for that are identified in this file.
     - **dijkstrasClass.py** This code handles the searching the graph.
 I looked into A* also but dijkstras is basically A* without the heuristic to determine cost to endpoint.
 A* is faster but given that speed on our graph wasn't really a concern and the fact that A* requires another element (end point cost) associated with the node I chose dijkstras algorithm (the memory concern was spawned because I first wrote this for the sparki... moved it to python when sparki had other memory issues)
+    - **speakTextFileContents.py** Program to talk to you about what the sparki's doing while it's exploring/searching map.
+See readmin in infraredClassTest for more.
+    - **plotXYRealtimeAnimation.py** Program to plot a map of what the sparki's doing... it updates in 'real time'.
+See readmin in infraredClassTest for more.

   - Miscellaneous Programs
     - **readSerialPort.py** Test program for serial communications